(DISCLAIMER: this software is beta software and hence treat it carefully).

 It will for 120 seconds go into this “Captive Portal” at power on (or after any failures as lost connection or lost power) where all setting can be done (E.g hence, set Brew Name, SSID+Password, Brew Size, start Temperature, (License, currently not needed), TILT offset temperature/gravity and setting URL of either Brewfather URL/Ubidots Token/Brewersfriend).
 It light blue when in “Captive Portal” mode (and also blink blue when sending/treating data including detection of a bubble).

 - Connect till the “Bubble Logger CONNECT” SoftAP though either you mobile phone or laptop by Wifi.
 After connect till access point the Bubble-logger url for the configuration page is: 192.168.4.1

 - Set the various parameters accordingly (Currently, you need to set SSID+Password every time you enter “Captive Portal” mode, so you need to set SSID+password even you just changed one parameter.
 A bug we are working on).

 - If you later on wish to change for instance temperature, pull power for 2 sec, and go into portal mode agian and change the temperature (remember to set SSID+password again too).

-Secondly, the Bubble-Logger also got a web server you can follow all data on during brewing, to access this on you need to find the IP either in you routing table or some Network sniffer program.
-The Web server is on: 192.168.1.xxx:8080 (hence please notice the port is 8080).
+Secondly, the Bubble-Logger also got a web server you can follow all data on during brewing, to access this is shown on the OLED screen during start up or you on you need to find the IP either in you routing table or some Network sniffer program.
+The Web server is on: 192.168.1.xxx.

 You will ofcouse need a Ubidots STEM account and hence the TOKEN (see under API credentials), and for Brewfather you need to enable “Custom Stream” and inset this associated URL into Bubble-logger.
 I am not good a Brewersfriend, but this is similarly done as Brewfather.